The Artifice System – an overview

 Artifice Six Block Model

-A generic, transportable and scalable model for deception and influence
+A generic, transportable and scalable model for deceptive thinking

-As has been described by many psychologists and philosophers, the fundamental processes of attention, perception, reasoning, and emotion are all highly interactive.
-The Artifice System is built around a generic framework called the Six-Block Model.
-This framework comprises a simplified representation of six core psychological processes that all humans, irrespective of culture, use to make sense of the world and generate action.
-In this sense, the framework is not specific to the study of adversarial deception and influence; however, it provides a useful and actionable structure for both explaining and designing deceptive action.
+The Artifice System is built around a universal framework called the Six Block Model.
+This framework comprises a succinct representation of six core psychological processes that all humans, irrespective of culture, use to make sense of the world and generate purposeful action.
+The 6BM provides the actionable structure for developing your deceptive thinking skills.

-In reality, all these processes operate simultaneously in one complex and aggregate activity for making sense of the world and generating action, i.e. ‘thinking’.
-Everything is connected to everything else, and there is no real notion of ‘flow’ as portrayed.
-However, separation of the processes into distinct elements, as depicted, helps inform retrospective causal-chain analysis and description of deceptive events; and also provides the basis for a loose prescriptive sequence of steps for designing prospective deceptive activity.
-In this sense, the 6BM constitutes a ‘convenient fiction’ – while it is not ‘true’, it has significant generative utility and provides a firm foundation for the conceptualisation of deception and influence in an adversarial context.
+In reality, all these processes operate simultaneously in one complex activity for making sense of the world and generating action, i.e. ‘thinking’.
+So while the 6BM represents a convenient fiction - while it is not ‘true’ - it still has significant utility and provides a firm foundation for applying creativity and systematic rigour to thinking about deception in an adversarial context.

-For the purposes of analysis and planning, the processes portrayed in the model are treated as acting interdependently.
+For our purposes, the processes portrayed in the model are treated as acting interdependently.
 Attention steers perception, perception feeds sensemaking, sensemaking generates expectations and emotions (that in turn shape other processes), and sensemaking also drives behaviour.

-Each process represents an attack surface that can be targeted and influenced independently to achieve different kinds of effect on the target’s thinking and behaviour.
-However, influencing interdependent processes is contingent on influencing preceding processes, i.e. later processes can only be influenced by controlling the earlier processes that impact on them – for example, a target’s sensemaking can only be influenced by first controlling the target’s attention, and then shaping its perception.
+Each process represents an attack surface that can be targeted and manipulated independently to achieve different kinds of effect on the target’s thinking and behaviour.
+However, manipulating interdependent processes is reliant on manipulating preceding processes, i.e. later processes can only be shaped by controlling the earlier processes that impact on them – for example, a target’s sensemaking can only be interfered with by first controlling the target’s attention, and then shaping its perception.

 The blocks within the 6BM are scalable – that is, each individual psychological attack surface has an analogue that exists at group and organisational levels.
 The strategies used for manipulating the psychological building blocks are the same, irrespective of the level at which they are applied.
 The figure below shows how each building block scales to an organisational level.